abpuccini/maternal-mortality-project/README.md

 Within Jupyter Notebook, we exported cleaned CSVs into PostGres as tables in a unified database.
 We then set an object and declared base in SQLAlchemy.
 Next  table schemes were created corresponding to the individual CSV files.
 We also created an engine and connection to the Postgres database and created the tables.
 A similar process was followed to create a local database: connection was made to SQLite file, tables were specified to be loaded, created, and binded to the local database.

-- To help visualize connections, we created a database diagram via QuickDatabase
+- To help visualize connections and see the composition of dataset, we created a database diagram via QuickDatabase

 ![Database Visual](Images/QuickDBD_ERD.png)